Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Discussion

 \section{Discussion}

-In the slab geometry, the discontinuities in velocity are usually at fixed velocity directions, thus the decrease in convergence order is not as severe as in the spatial 2D case.
-On the other hand, the spatial discontinuities or sharp transitions of the inflow boundary conditions and source terms can induce discontinuities in the velocity along the direction of the ray.
-Thus, the discontinuities in velocity depend on spatial variables for the spatial 2D case.
-As we can see from Table \ref{tabel:2D_DOM_order}, the commonly used quadrature sets can only achieve a convergence order around $0.74$, which is the main reason for the observed ray effect in spatial 2D test cases.
+The spatial discontinuities or sharp transitions in the inflow boundary conditions and source terms can induce low regularity in the velocity variable.
+In slab geometry, discontinuities in velocity are typically at fixed velocity directions, on the other hand, discontinuities in the velocity variable are spatially dependent in X-Y geometry.
+Consequently, in X-Y geometry, commonly used quadrature sets can only achieve a convergence order around $0.74$, which is the main reason for the observed ray effect.

+We have conducted numerical experiments and observed that the computational cost of the ROM is lower than that of the DOM to achieve the same level of accuracy.
+The superiority of ROM in alleviating the ray effect is demonstrated through some benchmark tests.
+Although ROM necessitates multiple runs, which could imply a higher total memory demand, the independence of each run within ROM enables the utilization of the same processor and memory resources across different samples.
+This feature can lead to a reduced overall memory requirement in comparison to DOM, but there is a price to pay, different samples can no longer run in parallel thus the efficiency reduces.
+Therefore, one can easily balance memory usage and computational efficiency.

 We remark that other strategies for the random ordinates are possible.
-For example, \(\mathbf{u}_\ell\) does not have to be chosen with uniform probability from \(S_{\ell}\).
-One may make use of the transition kernel for importance sampling of \(\mathbf{u}_{\ell}\).
-If these strategies are adopted, the weights \(\omega_{\ell}\) have to be adjusted correspondingly.
-One may consider multiscale total and scattering cross sections as well, then, the conservation of mass may become important.
-In our future work, we will investigate the extension of ROM to the multiscale cases, such as the diffusion limit or Fokker-Planck limit cases.
+For example, $\mathbf{u}_\ell$ does not have to be chosen with uniform probability from $S_{\ell}$.
+One may make use of the transition kernel for importance sampling of $\mathbf{u}_{\ell}$.
+If these strategies are adopted, the weights $\omega_{\ell}$ have to be adjusted correspondingly.
+One may also consider multiscale total and scattering cross sections, in which case, the conservation of mass may become important.
+In our future work, we will investigate the extension of ROM to multiscale cases, such as the diffusion limit or Fokker-Planck limit cases.